RiaGusmita/IndQNER/README.md

 17. Religion
 18. Food

-## List of Annotators
+## Annotation Stage
-There are 8 annotators that were involved in the annotation process.
+There are 8 annotators that were involved in the annotation stage.
 They are Informatics Engineering students at Islamic State University of Syarif Hidayatullah Jakarta as follows:
 1. Anggita Maharani Gumay Putri
 2. Muhammad Destamal Junas
 3. Naufaldi